mastergofujs/SED_PyTorch/README.md

 ### PRETRAINED WEIGHTS

 At last, in order to make the reproducibility work more efficiently, we provide all the weights of the model using in all the five experiments.
-The weights file (*\_weights.h5) are saved in the directory of `results`, so if one wants to skip the training stag, he/she needs to put the weights file into the corresponding dataset directories first, then **run each task scripts motioned above, with the parameter e set as 0.**
+The weights file ($*\_weights.h5$) are saved in the directory of `results`, so if one wants to skip the training stag, he/she needs to put the weights file into the corresponding dataset directories first, then **run each task scripts motioned above, with the parameter $e$ set as 0.**